-Statewide, the number of taxicab vehicles in service sharply declined in mid-2017 to almost mid-2018, with relatively steady numbers since.
 The next chart shows the number of drivers either employed or contracted with a certificated taxicab carrier since May 2010.
-Again, we note the reported decline of drivers during the same 2017-2018 timeframe, with the steadiest numbers reported in Greater Nebraska:
+Again, we note the reported decline of drivers since May 2019.
+Omaha shows the sharpest decline in drivers beginning February 2020:

-As common carriers, taxicab carriers provide transportation to the general public as well as to those receiving transportation services as part of a contract with various public and private entities.
+As common carriers, taxicab carriers provide transportation to the general public.
+Taxicab carriers may also provide transportation services as part of contracts with various public and private entities.
 The following chart shows the total rides completed for taxicab companies since May 2010.
-The data shows Omaha with the most dramatic change in reported number of trips:
+Greater Nebraska shows a dramatic decrease in rides from May 2019 until recovering those numbers by February 2020.
+Omaha again shows dramatic shifts in ridership since the last Report:

-About 15 of the 24 taxicab carriers provide non-emergency medical transportation (NEMT) services for clients of the Nebraska Department of Health and Human Services (NDHHS) across the state.
+About 14 of the 23 taxicab carriers provide non-emergency medical transportation (NEMT) services for clients of the Nebraska Department of Health and Human Services (NDHHS) across the state.
 NDHHS provided data to the Commission detailing the number of NEMT trips performed by taxicab carriers, reported in quarterly increments.
 The following chart shows the total NDHHS NEMT trips completed by taxicabs, as compared to all rides completed by taxicab carriers during the same period: